hanax-ai/hx-citadel-ansible/docs/Dev-Server-Configuration/DEV-SERVER-AG-UI-IMPLEMENTATION-PLAN.md

 ### 1.1 Vision

 Deploy **shield-ag-ui** on hx-dev-server to provide Line-of-Business (LoB) power users with an advanced, real-time interface to the HX-Citadel Shield RAG pipeline.
-This application will leverage the AG-UI protocol for agent-user interaction, providing real-time event streaming, knowledge graph visualization, and advanced tool controls.
+This **hybrid approach** leverages an existing Vite + React frontend (6,500 LOC) combined with a new FastAPI backend implementing the AG-UI Python SDK protocol for agent-user interaction, providing real-time event streaming, knowledge graph visualization, and advanced tool controls.

 ### 1.2 Key Objectives